FAQ

 How much Kombucha should I drink?

-The Kombucha we make here is Kombucha in its purest form!
-I think my body likes having around 100-120ml each day, which is what I am recommending, however it is important you introduce it to your diet slowly, and consider other dietary factors which may influence how you respond.
+My body likes having around 100-150ml every morning, however it is important you introduce it to your diet slowly, and consider other dietary factors which may influence how you respond.

-Nope!
-Little bits and bobs of SCOBY matter may make its way into the storage bottle when you drain it from the jar, all of this is totally fine, and they have nutritional benefits if you feel like drinking them!
-But if you don’t, just filter them out!
+Small yeast strands, or even SCOBY clumps may make their way into the storage bottle when you drain it from the jar, all of this is totally fine, and they have nutritional benefits if you feel like drinking them!

-You may also grow a tiny SCOBY in the storage bottle, depending on how long you let the Kombucha ferment before bottling!
-This is perfectly normal, if anything – its a good sign 🙂
+You may also grow a SCOBY in the storage bottle, depending on how long you let the Kombucha ferment before bottling!

 What Tea can I brew Kombucha with?